cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/migrate-the-stack.md

 ### 8. Put the primary site in to maintenance mode:

-- Go to the application overview for `A`
+- Go to the Application Overview for `A`
 - Click on Configure Network / Redirects
 - Check _"Put application in Maintenance Mode"_ box
 - Apply